oobabooga/text-generation-webui/README.md

 ```bash
 python server.py --chat --extensions long_term_memory
 ```
 4. Chat normally with the chatbot and observe the console for LTM write/load status.
-Please note that LTM-stored memories will only be visible to the chatbot during your NEXT session.
+Please note that LTM-stored memories will only be visible to the chatbot during your NEXT session, though this behavior can be overridden via the UI.
 Additionally please use the same name for yourself across sessions, otherwise the chatbot may get confused when trying to understand memories (example: if you have used "anon" as your name in the past, don't use "Anon" in the future)
 5. Memories will be saved in `extensions/long_term_memory/user_data/bot_memories/`.
 Back them up if you plan to mess with the code.
 If you want to fully reset your bot's memories, simply delete the files inside that directory.

 ## Tips for Windows Users (credit to Anons from /g/'s /lmg/)